isopropyletherperoxide/isopropyletherperoxide.github.io/_posts/2023-05-01-Cobalt_Nitro.md

 The solid was allowed to dry in a desiccator overnight, and then in hot air, to speed up the drying process (I am very impatient).

-The final yield is 4.52 grams, which is 46% of theoretical.
+The final yield as 4.52 grams, which is 46% of theoretical.

 <img  height="500" src="https://cdn.discordapp.com/attachments/456866473290498048/1102562912486297692/IMG20230501145045.jpg">